JuanMoya/SKY130-PV-workshop/README.md

 Let us first try with Magic.

 ![Docker command](/Day1_images/1.PNG)

 We use the **magic** command in the terminal to invoke Magic.

 Then, let us try with Netgen.

 ![Docker command](/Day1_images/2.PNG)

 We use the **netgen** command in the terminal to invoke Netgen.

 Then, let us try with Xschem.

 ![Docker command](/Day1_images/3.PNG)

 We use the **xschem** command in the terminal to invoke Xschem.

 Finally, let us try with Ngspice.

 ![Docker command](/Day1_images/4.PNG)

 We use the **ngspice** command in the terminal to invoke Ngspice.
 To leave Ngspice, just use type **quit** in the command line.

 There exist other possibilities for Magic and Netgen.
 Let us check magic without the console.

 ![Docker command](/Day1_images/5.PNG)

 We use the **magic -noconsole** command in the terminal to invoke Magic without the console.

 Then for Netgen.

 ![Docker command](/Day1_images/6.PNG)

 We use the **netgen -noconsole** command in the terminal to invoke Netgen without the console.

 Another possibility for Magic is to run Magic without graphics.

 ![Docker command](/Day1_images/7.PNG)

 We use the **magic -dnull -noconsole** command in the terminal to invoke Magic without the graphic interface, which is used while running scripts.

 Next we present an example for the batch mode.

 ![Docker command](/Day1_images/8.PNG)

 We create a .tcl file for testing the batch mode with the command **cat > test.tcl**.
 We use the following commands to run the different tools in the batch mode: **magic -dnull -noconsole test.tcl**, **netgen -batch souce test.tcl**, and **xschem --tcl test.tcl -q**.

 For Ngspice, the tool doesn't use the tcl language, so it is necessary to look in the Ngspice documentation for better understanding.
 It is possible to run it in bash mode but we cannot include an input, so it is not very useful.

 ![Docker command](/Day1_images/9.PNG)

-We use the "ngspice -b" command in the terminal to invoke Netgen without the console.
+We use the **ngspice -b** command in the terminal to invoke Netgen without the console.

-Netgen has a GUI which can be run with the following command: "/usr/local/lib/netgen/python/lvs_manager.py".
+Netgen has a GUI which can be run with the following command: **/usr/local/lib/netgen/python/lvs_manager.py**.
 The problem with this GUI is that it hides many useful options, so it is not very recommended.

-Fo doing a correct layout with SkyWater SKY130 PDK, we must have a correct environment in Magic, which is set with the following command:"".
+Fo doing a correct layout with SkyWater SKY130 PDK, we must have a correct environment in Magic, which is set with the following command: **magic -d XR**.

 ### First warm-up lab, Inverter circuit.